CD-i FAQ 2020 | Back to Index

 Kodak and Philips defined 5 different variants of Photo-CD aimed at various types of usage.
 All of these types were based on the basic Photo-CD specification and are in accordance with the CD-i Bridge specification.
 All can be played on all Photo-CD compliant playback devices like a CD-i player.

 Pro Photo-CD is aimed at professional photographers.
 It allows for the storage of larger film formats than 35mm, for example 70mm.
 For this, an extra resolution is added to the Image Pack: 64Base which is 6144 x 4096.
-As a result, these images consist of 25.165.824 pixels, 32 times as much as the photos of a regular digital camera.
-A Photo-CD player and a CD-i player can play these discs in the regular way, however they make no use of this highest resolution.
+As a result, these images consist of 25.165.824 pixels.
+A Photo-CD player and a CD-i player can play these discs in the regular way, however they make no use of this extra resolution.

-A Photo-CD Portfolio disc contains images in up to Base resolution, which is perfectly suitable for display on a TV screen and still allow for zoom functionality.
-Photo-CD Portfolio is therefore used as a prerecorded medium to distribute large amounts of pictures (up to about 800) in a suitable way.
-A Photo-CD Portfolio may include sound in CD-Audio quality, pre-recorded playlists and even selection items on a photo which refer to other photos or playlists.
-These interactive features can be accessed on a Photo-CD player or a CD-i player when the appropriate CD-i application is stored on the disc.
+A Photo-CD Portfolio disc contains images in up to Base resolution, which is perfectly suitable for displaying on a TV screen and still allowing for zoom functionality.
+Photo-CD Portfolio is therefore used as a prerecorded medium to distribute large amounts of pictures (up to about 800).
+A Photo-CD Portfolio may include sound in CD-Audio quality, pre-recorded playlists and even selection areas on a photo which refer to other photos or playlists.
+These interactive features can be accessed on a Photo-CD player, or on a CD-i player when the appropriate CD-i application is stored on the disc.

 A Catalog Photo-CD only stores images up to Base resolution.
 This allows for the storage of several thousands of images in TV resolution.
-Catalog Photo-CD is rarely used.
+Catalog Photo-CD was rarely used.

 Another professional Photo-CD variant, aimed at medical use.
-A Medical Photo-CD can be used for doctors to store CT or MRI scans for later reference.
+A Medical Photo-CD can be used by medical professionals to store CT or MRI scans for later reference.

 5.9.2 What are the differences between the various Photo-CD applications for CD-i?

-As a result of the CD-i Bridge specification on which Photo-CD was based, every Photo-CD must include a CD-i application to allow for the playback of the disc on a CD-i player.
-So far, Philips is the only company that produced such a CD-i application.
-A version of it is included with most Photo-CD authoring tools, and it is included on the Kodak PIW Workstation that is used by photo-finishers to make Photo-CDs.
+Conforming to the CD-i Bridge specification on which Photo-CD was based, every Photo-CD must include a CD-i application to allow for the playback of the disc on a CD-i player.
+Philips was the only company that produced such a CD-i application.
+A version of it is included with most Photo-CD authoring tools, and it is included on the Kodak PIW Workstation that was used by photo-finishers to make Photo-CDs.

-As from version 2 onwards, the style of the on screen displays and the over-all look of the application was drastically changed.
-The menu that is shown on screen when a photo is displayed now only displays the main functions, an extra menu can be recalled to access the zoom function and the high/low resolution switch.
+From version 2 onwards, the style of the on-screen displays and the overall look of the application was drastically changed.
+The menu that is shown on screen when a photo is displayed now only displays the main functions, an extra menu can be called up to access the zoom function and the high/low resolution switch.
 This switch was added to speed up the loading of an image.
-This high/low res setting was valid for all Photo-CD discs (with this version of the application) that were loaded in a particular CD-i player.
+This high/low res setting was persistent for all Photo-CD discs (with this version of the application) that were loaded in a particular CD-i player, as the user’s setting was stored in the player’s NV-RAM.
 This 2.3 version was bundled with version 3.0 of the Kodak PIW Workstation software for photo-finishers that was released in late 1992.

-Version 3.1 added some major functionality and improved permormance compared to 2.3.
-To start with, it supports playlists and the playback of audio as defined for Portfolio Photo-CD.
-This allowed CD-i users to acces the limited interactive features offered by this disc type.
-The load of an image can be interrupted by the user, and new images are displayed with a top to bottom wipe on top of the previous image, without clearing the screen black at first.
+Version 3.1 added some major functionality and improved performance compared to 2.3.
+It supports playlists and the playback of audio as defined for Portfolio Photo-CD.
+This allowed CD-i players to access the limited interactive features offered by this disc type.
+The loading of an image can be interrupted by the user, and new images are displayed with a top to bottom wipe on top of the previous image, without clearing the screen to black first.
 The low or high resolution setting is now remembered per individual photo.
 This 3.1 version was bundled with version 4.1 of the Kodak PIW Workstation software for photo-finishers that was released in August 1993.

 Version 3.2 includes some performance enhancements to allow for faster generation of the index thumbnail screen.
 It was the latest commercially released version of the application.

 It is clear that a Photo-CD with version 3.x of the CD-i application offers a great improvement in terms of usability and performance.
 If you plan to make Photo-CDs, make sure that this version or later is included with your authoring package.
-There was also a version 3.2.1 of the Photo-CD on CD-i application, which allowed for a variable zoom factor, allowing you to zoom in at a very small area of a picture.
-Since this version is never released to Kodak, Photo-CDs with this version of the CD-i application are very rare.
+There were also 3.2.1 and 3.3 versions of the Photo-CD on CD-i application, which allowed for a variable zoom factor, allowing you to zoom in at a very small area of a picture.
+Since these versions were never used by Kodak on consumer Photo-CDs, Photo-CDs with this version of the CD-i application are very rare.

-The latest commercial release of the Photo-CD on CD-i application (3.2) as well as the alternative application are available for download at the CD-i Application Downloads section on this site.
+The latest commercial releases of the Photo-CD on CD-i application (3.2 and 3.3 as well as the alternative application are available for download at the CD-i Application Downloads section on this site.